willbowden/crypt/README.md

 ### Executing

-If you've built the executable yourself or are using the existing one, run from the root directory:
+Once you've built the executable, run from the root directory:

 ```bash
 ./bin/crypt